NitishKanna107/PPPUC-Guide/README.md

-# PPPUC-Guide
+# Programming Principles and Practices Using C++ - Bjarne Stroustrap
-Exercise and Drill Solutions to Programming Principles and Practices Using C++ (2nd Edition)
+This repository contains my solutions to the exercises and drills in the book PPPUC++.